-Incident response and allegation procedures are in place but occasionally are not practiced in a detailed fashion.
+Incident response and allegation procedures are in place and practiced in a detailed fashion in all cases involving significant health and safety issues, and/or but not in the majority of all other cases.

 Performance is marginal in terms of resolving potential public health and safety issues but not as well coordinated, complete, or timely as would be required under the "Satisfactory" performance standard.

+On-site investigations of incidents are not always performed, when appropriate.

-Infrequent failure to notify NMSS, STP, NSIR, and others, as appropriate, of incidents.
+Timely notification to the NRC Headquarters Operations Center, NMED, and others, as appropriate, occurs for all incidents involving significant health and safety issues, and/or for the majority of all other incidents.

+Results of allegation investigations are not always provided to allegers and alleger identities are protected.

 Unsatisfactory

-Review indicates frequent examples of response to incidents or allegations to be incomplete, inappropriate, poorly coordinated, or not timely.
+Review indicates several examples of incident or/ allegation response to be incomplete, inappropriate, poorly coordinated, or not timely in any case involving significant health and safety issues and/or a majority of all other cases.
 As a result, potential health and safety problems persist.

-Failure to notify NMSS, STP, NSIR, and others, as appropriate, of incidents.

-Category N

-This category is not applicable.
+Untimely or lack of notification to the NRC Headquarters Operations Center, NMED,, and others, as appropriate, in any case involving significant health and safety issues and/or a majority of all other cases..

+Results of allegation investigations are often not provided to allegers and alleger identities are not protected.

-Non-Common Performance Indicator 1—Compatibility Requirements
+Non-Common Performance Indicator 1—Legislation, Regulations, and other Program Elements

 Satisfactory